 St Mark the Ascetic explores what St Paul means “when he says that ‘the law is spiritual’” in Romans 7:14.
 Following the commandments with a kind heart and eager spirit makes us free, it is not a burden.
 The Decalogue and the Spiritual Law both teach that we should first cleanse our thoughts, then cleanse our words, so our actions may be virtuous.
 “Just as a thought is made manifest through actions and words, so is our future reward through the impulses of the heart.”(28) Our thoughts either lead us to God or they lead us astray, “No cloud is formed without a breath of wind, and no passion is born without a thought.”(180)

-It is a delight to follow the Law of the Lord:
+Psalms 1 declares that it is a delight to follow the Law of the Lord:

 “Happy are those

 who do not follow the advice of the wicked,

 or sit in the seat of scoffers;

 but their delight is in the law of the Lord,